BrianMiltonJr/rp-package/README.md

   * Full JSON support

 What I'm Working on:
-  * Karma System - Inspired by TTT to allow game-masters to penalize failRp and rules
+  * Karma System - Inspired by TTT to allow game-masters to penalize failRp and rules (Currently implemented, but barebones)
-  * Commenting code for contributors
+  * Commenting code for contributors (Currently up to date with V0.0.2)
   * more debug calls

 Planned Features:
   * Government or tribal implementation of a grouping system
-  * MySQL or JSON support
+  * MySQL or JSON support (JSON fully supported)
   * And much more

 Permissions: